-So you have just brought a little puppy to your house for the first time.
+You have just brought a little puppy to your house for the first time.
 He is very sweet, adorable, and gentle like a newborn baby.
-You are very excited and scared at the same time because you have a vision that he pees everywhere.
+You are very excited and scared at the same time because you have a vision that…he pees everywhere.

-Yes, you need to prepare yourself that this will happen at the beginning.
-It’s completely normal and natural behaviour.
-Although dogs and cats don’t like to urinate in the close area of living, little puppy doesn’t know how to control it.
+Yes, prepare yourself that this will happen at the beginning.
+It’s a completely normal and natural behavior.
+Although dogs and cats don’t like to urinate in the close area of living, a little puppy doesn’t know how to control it.
 It’s your responsibility to teach the animal how to do it.